 National Mole Day has been created to commemorate a basic measuring unit in chemistry.
 This is the unit of 6.02 x 1023, which is Avogadro’s Number.
 You may think that it seems a little bit extreme to create a day just because of one chemical measuring unit.
 However, it is so much more than this.

 The day represents an excellent opportunity to foster interest in chemistry.
 A lot of schools around the world use National Mole Day as the perfect opportunity to arrange different activities related to moles and/or chemistry.

 History of National Mole Day

-The days was established by the Mole Day foundation to be celebrated on Oct 23rd from 6:02am to 6:02pm, commemorating thea forementioned Avogardo’s Number (6.02 x 1023).
+The day was established by the National Mole Day foundation to be celebrated on Oct 23rd from 6:02am to 6:02pm, commemorating the aforementioned Avogadro’s Number (6.02 x 1023).
 The purpose of the day was to help encourage people to take an active interest in chemistry, and to alert people of the interesting facts surrounding the mole unit.